mikavilpas/yazi.nvim/README.md

     -- the transparency of the yazi floating window (0-100).
 See :h winblend yazi_floating_window_winblend = 0,

+    -- the type of border to use for the floating window.
+Can be many values, -- including 'none', 'rounded', 'single', 'double', 'shadow', etc. For -- more information, see :h nvim_open_win
+    yazi_floating_window_border = "rounded",

+    -- the zindex of the yazi floating window.
+Can be used to make the yazi -- window fullscreen.
+See `:h nvim_open_win()` for more information. yazi_floating_window_zindex = nil,

     -- the log level to use.
 Off by default, but can be used to diagnose -- issues.
 You can find the location of the log file by running -- `:checkhealth yazi` in Neovim.
 Also check out the "reproducing issues"